shreya-0718/pioneer/README.md

 And then of course the empty space was kind of sad, so I thought, why not add stars and planets?
 The final design has three LEDs as planets, one as the sun, and a couple constellations and a LOT of stars. 💖✨

 My final goal for making this project was to learn get more experience with PCBs on Kicad and microcontrollers!
+And there are multiple scripts you can run on this board, which I will explain below.

 ## Functions ⚙️
 So, as it turns out... this board doesn't just have one script you can run on it.
 It has four!
 Here are the four scripts you can run!